The Wartburg Castle (Schloss Wartburg) is located near Eisenach, Germany.

 Wartburg represents the claims to power and the self-assurance of the medieval landgraves of Thuringia.

 During 1211 and 1227, Wartburg castle was the home of St Elisabeth of Hungary, wife of the Landgrave Ludwig IV.
 In 1262 the castle passed to the House of Wettin, and it belonged to the Electors of Saxony from 1423 to 1547.
 Martin Luther lived there from 1521 to 1522, translating the New Testament into German.
-In 1741 the castle came into the ownership of the Dukes of Saxe-Weimar and became a symbol of German history and culture, inspiring the work of Goethe, Liszt and Wagner.
+In 1741 the castle came into the ownership of the Dukes of Saxe-Weimar and became a symbol of German history and culture, inspiring the work of Goethe, Liszt, and Wagner.
 The Wartburgfest of German student fraternities took place there in 1817.

 Founded by Ludwig der Springer, the Wartburg Castle is first mentioned in 1080.
 Ludwig III (1172–1190) built the Landgrave’s House and the residential quarters of the castle.
 In 1317 or 1318 a fire seriously damaged the keep, the Landgrave’s House and Heated Chamber.
 The chapel was built on the first floor of the Landgrave’s House in 1320.
 Between 1450 and 1500 defensive passages were built on the surrounding walls, and all the buildings were plastered.
-Much building activity is recorded between 1549 and 1630, but in the 17th and 18th centuries buildings fell into ruin and were demolished.
+Much building activity is recorded between 1549 and 1630, but in the 17th and 18th centuries, buildings fell into ruin and were demolished.

 Schloss Wartburg was renovated between 1838 and 1890 by Grand Duke Charles Alexander of Saxe-Weimar (1853–1901); Moritz von Schwind decorated the residence with frescoes of the legendary song contest, depicting episodes from the history of the Thuringian landgraves and scenes from the life of St Elisabeth.
 Between 1902 and 1906 the Elisabeth Chamber was decorated with mosaics.
 The castle was extensively restored from 1952 to 1966 and became a national monument.

 The castle, built on a hill, the Wartberg, was designed to control the royal road between Frankfurt am Main and Breslau (now Wrocław, Poland).
-It is built of sandstone and tufa, on a 140 m long plateau.
+It is built of sandstone and tufa, on a 140 m-long plateau.
 Its inner and outer baileys are separated by a ditch.
-The outer bailey is approached from an earthwork, across a drawbridge and through a gatehouse in the old north tower.
+The outer bailey is approached from an earthwork, across a drawbridge, and through a gatehouse in the old north tower.
 It is bounded to the east by the curtain wall with its defensive passage, the Elisabeth Gallery.

-Adjoining the gatehouse on the west are the Knight’s House, the Governor’s House (containing the Luther Room and the Nuremberg oriel window added in 1872), the Margarethe Gallery and the Heated Chamber.
+Adjoining the gatehouse on the west are the Knight’s House, the Governor’s House (containing the Luther Room and the Nuremberg Oriel window added in 1872), the Margarethe Gallery, and the Heated Chamber.
 A gatehouse between the Heated Chamber and the New Chamber separates the outer bailey from the inner bailey.
-On the east side of the inner bailey are the New Chamber and the keep (built in 1859 to replace the one demolished in 1790), the new staircase, the Landgrave’s House and the Knights’ Bath.
-On the west side stands the Gadem(hut), which once served as stables, arsenal and brewhouse.
+On the east side of the inner bailey are the New Chamber and the keep (built-in 1859 to replace the one demolished in 1790), the new staircase, the Landgrave’s House, and the Knights’ Bath.
+On the west side stands the Gadem(hut), which once served as stables, arsenal, and brewhouse.
 In between is the well.
 The southern end is protected by the south tower.

-The ground-plan is rectangular, with halls and square corner rooms.
+The ground plan is rectangular, with halls and square corner rooms.
 The groin vaults of the Elisabeth Chamber and of the Knights’ Hall on the ground-floor rest on central supports; the dining hall between them has a massive beamed ceiling.
-Between the Knights’ Hall and the dining hall a barrel-vaulted staircase leads to the first floor on which are the Landgrave’s Room (originally the audience hall), the Singers’ Hall and the chapel.
+Between the Knights’ Hall and the dining hall, a barrel-vaulted staircase leads to the first floor on which are the Landgrave’s Room (originally the audience hall), the Singers’ Hall, and the chapel.
 On the second floor is the Feast or Banqueting Hall.

 The architectural ornament is of very high quality and is of Lower Rhenish origin, having parallels with the double chapel at Schwarzrheindorf near Bonn (third quarter of the 12th century).
-The side facing the courtyard, with arcaded galleries in the centre, is the show façade.
+The side facing the courtyard, with arcaded galleries in the center, is the show façade.

 Wartburg Castle – Visitor Info

-English Guided Tours are also available in english, daily at 13,30.
+English Guided Tours are also available in English, daily at 13,30.

 Contact details: